lssr/sofa/02_fenics_intro/mesh_1.rst

 .. image:: mesh_1/marked_mesh.png

 We now define the load and material properties and set up the simulation as in the previous examples.
 Note that in this case we cannot use the ``area()`` method of the planar boundary class because it was not defined using a set of four corners that perfectly fit the mesh, so the returned area of the region won't match the actual selected area.
 Instead, we use the ``assemble()`` function which returns the integral of what's passed to it.
-In this case, the area is :math:`\int_\Beta 1*ds` where :math:`\Beta` is the load region, which can be represented as ``assemble(Constant(1.0)*ds(2))`.
+In this case, the area is :math:`\int_\Omega 1*ds` where :math:`\Omega` is the load region.
+The area of the load region can be found with ``assemble(Constant(1.0)*ds(2))`.

 ::